Why "it's secure and GDPR-ready" is not enough in Germany

 What German Clients Actually Evaluate (Not What They Say Publicly)

-German clients rarely say:
+German clients often don't say:

 "We don't trust US cloud providers."